vanvuongngo/ClaraN/README.md

 git tag v1.0.0 && git push origin v1.0.0
 ```

-3. A new draft release will created and you can add add more informations about the changes, here https://github.com/USER/ClaraN/releases
+3. A new draft release will created and you can add more informations about the changes, here https://github.com/USER/ClaraN/releases

 4. Ensure that the github secrets are setup for the mobile builds: https://github.com/USER/ClaraN/settings/secrets/actions